secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/demo/acs-setup.md

 >     - [Create DNS Zone](https://console.cloud.google.com/networking/dns/zones/~new?project=gitlab-demos) to let Google manage DNS for you.
 >     - Click `Registrar Setup` to see what name servers to use.
 > - Disable desktop notifications (on a Mac, top-right corner, option click).
-> - Open up new browser window so the audience doesn’t see all your other open tabs.
+> - Open up new browser window so the audience doesn't see all your other open tabs.
-> - Share just the web browser window so the audience isn’t distracted by notes or other windows.
+> - Share just the web browser window so the audience isn't distracted by notes or other windows.
 > - [Optional] Go to 'Displays' settings, Resolution: Scaled, Larger text.
 > - [Optional] Open this page on an iPad that has screen lock disabled.
 >